-Historic structure reports are baseline documents that are important in providing essential information to guide decision-making in the maintenance of historic buildings and consideration of needed changes over time.
+Historic structure reports are baseline documents that are important in providing essential information to guide decision-making in the maintenance and preservation of historic buildings and consideration of needed changes over time.
 They are important as background for future new staff members and as future changes are considered.
 Historic structure reports should be prepared for each of Sudbury's Town-owned historic buildings.

-Prepare historic structure reports for each of Sudbury's Town-owned historic buildings.
+Prepare a Historic Structure Report for each of Sudbury's Town-owned historic buildings.